aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-umbraco/umbraco-export-members-to-word/_index.md

 ﻿---
-title: Umbraco Export Members to Word
+title: Umbraco Export Members to Word – Aspose.Words for .NET
+articleTitle: Umbraco Export Members to Word
+linktitle: Umbraco Export Members to Word
 description: "Export members from your Umbraco CMS to a Word Document using Aspose.Words Umbraco Export Members Module."
 type: docs
 weight: 40